IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_PRE_ITEM_PICKUP

-Fires on the first frame that an item becomes queued (i.e. when Isaac begins to hold the item above his head).
+Fires from the `MC_POST_PEFFECT_UPDATE` callback when an item becomes queued (i.e. when the player begins to hold the item above their head).

 Note that this callback will only fire once per Forgotten/Soul pair.